colinchcpp/colinchcpp.github.io/_posts/2023/09/27/2023-09-27-09-52-24-122811-c-the-complete-reference-by-herbert-schildt.md

 ![C++: The Complete Reference](https://images-na.ssl-images-amazon.com/images/I/51JpUn4OLmL._SX396_BO1,204,203,200_.jpg)

-If you're looking for a comprehensive guide to mastering the C++ programming language, look no further than "C++: The Complete Reference" by Herbert Schildt.
+If you're looking for a comprehensive guide to mastering the C++ programming language, look no further than "C++: The Complete Reference by Herbert Schildt.
 This book is a must-have for both beginner and experienced C++ programmers, providing a detailed and in-depth exploration of the language's features and capabilities.

 ## About the Author